-- Electric propulsion has taken us to the Moon (SMART-1) and is allowing us to measure the Earth's gravitational field with unprecedented accuracy (GOCE). - Electric propulsion is planned to take us to the planet Mercury (BepiColombo) - Small constellations such as ICEYE uses the FOTEC-ENPULSION field emission thrusters (FEEP) IFM Nano to keep the constellation in orbit and de-orbit all the satellites when the life is finished.
-These thrusters are already flying since beginning of 2018.
+- Electric propulsion has taken us to the Moon (SMART-1) and is allowing us to measure the Earth's gravitational field with unprecedented accuracy (GOCE). - Electric propulsion is planned to take us to the planet Mercury (BepiColombo) - Small constellations such as ICEYE are going to use the FOTEC-ENPULSION field emission thrusters (FEEP) IFM Nano to keep the constellation in orbit and de-orbit all the satellites when the life is finished.
+This thrusters are already flying since beginning of 2018.